 When it comes to choosing a helmet, safety is always my top priority.
 A high-quality motorcycle helmet can significantly reduce the risk of fatalities by 37% for riders and 41% for passengers and lower the risk of head injury by 69%.
-But not all lids are created equal, and the price can vary greatly depending on the advanced safety features like multi-layered shells, impact-absorbing liners, and specialized padding—typically found on more expensive helmets.
+But, not all lids are created equal, and the price can vary greatly depending on the advanced safety features like multi-layered shells, impact-absorbing liners, and specialized padding—typically found on more expensive helmets.

 Popular brands with a reputation for quality and innovation command a higher price tag, and the materials used in the construction, such as carbon fiber, can substantially impact the cost.
-Expensive motorcycle helmets also meet stringent SNELL and FIM standards, while boasting intricate designs and graphics, and special features like ventilation, noise reduction, extra visors, or Bluetooth connectivity.
+Expensive motorcycle helmets also meet stringent SNELL and FIM standards, while introducing intricate designs and graphics, and special features like ventilation, noise reduction, extra visors, or Bluetooth connectivity.

 And they’re often produced in smaller quantities or crafted by skilled artisans, resulting in an unmatched level of attention to detail that sets them apart from more affordable alternatives.
 But all that glitters is not gold.
-With this in mind and drawing from my firsthand experience in the motorcycle helmet industry for 46 years as of 2023, leading and consulting for reputable helmet brands, I present my best picks for expensive helmets in 2023.
+With this in mind and drawing from my firsthand experience in the motorcycle helmet industry for 47 years as of 2024, leading and consulting for reputable helmet brands, I present my best picks for expensive helmets in 2024.

-Top 9 Most Expensive Motorcycle Helmets
+Top 10 Most Expensive Motorcycle Helmets

-Helmet Name | Category | Shell Sizes | Get Yours |
+Helmet Name | Category | Price (RRP) | Check & Shop Now |

 ---|---|---|---|